mhbeals/mhwood.github.io/histories/europeana.md

 libraries and archives.

 A thematic newspapers collection within Europeana was established in July 2019.
-It mainly builds on the Europeana Newspapers project (2012-2015, (http://www.europeana-newspapers.eu)) that was funded by the European Commission’s ICT Policy Support Programme, as part of the Competitiveness and Innovation framework Programme (CIP).
+It mainly builds on the [Europeana Newspapers project (2012-2015)](http://www.europeana-newspapers.eu) that was funded by the European Commission’s ICT Policy Support Programme, as part of the Competitiveness and Innovation framework Programme (CIP).
 The project received an initial €5.2 million with a maximum European Commission